 A Hazelcast cluster is a network of cluster members that run Hazelcast.
-Cluster members automatically join together to form a cluster.
+Cluster members (also called nodes) automatically join together to form a cluster.
 This automatic joining takes place with various discovery mechanisms that the cluster members use to find each other.